QuantEcon/lecture-python.myst/lectures/exchangeable.md

 Please look at the three graphs above created for an instance in which $f$ is a uniform distribution on $[0,1]$ (i.e., a Beta distribution with parameters $F_a=1, F_b=1$, while  $g$ is a Beta distribution with the default parameter values $G_a=3, G_b=1.2$.

-The graph in the left  plots the likehood ratio $l(w)$ on the coordinate axis against $w$ on the coordinate axis.
+The graph on the left  plots the likehood ratio $l(w)$ on the coordinate axis against $w$ on the ordinate axis.

 The middle graph plots both $f(w)$ and $g(w)$  against $w$, with the horizontal dotted lines showing values of $w$ at which the likelihood ratio equals $1$.

-The graph on the right side plots arrows to the right that show when Bayes' Law  makes $\pi$ increase and arrows to the left that show when Bayes' Law make $\pi$ decrease.
+The graph on the right plots arrows to the right that show when Bayes' Law  makes $\pi$ increase and arrows to the left that show when Bayes' Law make $\pi$ decrease.

 Notice how the length of the arrows, which show the magnitude of the force from Bayes' Law impelling $\pi$ to change,